 Rebecca studied journalism, communications and English literature, earning her bachelor’s degree from UCLA.
 During her undergraduate years, she wrote for her campus newspapers.
 Upon graduation she lived for a year in Israel.

-She is a member of the Immunize LA Families Coalition, the Black Journalists Association of Southern California, and the Fracking, Oil and Gas Committee of the Angeles Chapter of the Sierra Club.
+She also is a member of the National Association of Black Journalists–Los Angeles, Americans for Democratic Action, and the Sierra Club.
 She served for 10 years on the Culver City Dr. Martin Luther King, Jr. Celebration Committee.